 She couldn’t quite make sense of it but she could feel that something inside her had changed, almost like a switch in the back of her head had been flipped.
 She felt disorientated.
 It was as if her train of thought had jumped on to a brand new, unfamiliar set of tracks.

 And then out of nowhere her mind was flooded with questions, the questions that she’d been blocking out and suppressing for the past nine months.
 If he’d truly cared about her surely he would’ve been in touch, right?
 Well he hadn’t been.
 Had he responded to any of the texts that she’d sent all of those months ago?
 Nope.
 Had he made any attempts to reach out to her on Facebook, Instagram, Twitter or even Snapchat?!
 Again, the answer was no.

 She was starting to recall those feelings of rejection and hurt that she’d long since buried, the pain that she’d been subjected to by him for no good reason.
 So what exactly was the point of going over the details of the first time that they’d met?
 It was ridiculous!
 She’d almost been hit by a manic cyclist because she’d been walking to the office on ditsy, lovey-dovey auto-pilot mode!
 What on earth was she doing?!
 He’d strung her along and then dropped her like a hot potato, how had she failed to address such a major part of the story?!
 Where was her self-respect?!
-Furrowing her brow she cursed her stupidity and shook her head.
+Knees stinging and brow furrowed, she cursed her stupidity.
 She was a fool and he was no more than a two-bit prat.